 Let's consider the stored procedure that is going to measure the flow instances that have terminated at the Resolved node having come through the Contract node.
 The stored procedure uses the flow instance Id passed in, to find out whether this flow instance actually terminated at the Resolved node.
 It does this by accessing the Node\Instance table and looks to see if there is a completed node instance for the Resolved node for this flow instance.
-If the flow instance did terminate at the Resolved node, then the stored procedure looks to see if the Contract node is also completed for this flow instance.
-If both of these tests are true, then this flow instance terminated at the Resolved node having also completed the Contract node, and therefore the stored procedure returns a value of 100.
+If the flow instance did terminate at the Resolved node, then the stored procedure looks to see if the Contract node is also completed for this flow instance terminated at the Resolved node having also completed the Contract node, and therefore the stored procedure returns a value of 100.
 If the flow instance did not terminate at the Resolved node or did not complete the Contract node, the stored procedure returns a value of 0.

 By returning a metric value of either 0 or 100, the Metric Engine can collect all the metric values.
-Every collection interval the Metric Engine calculates, amongst other things, the average of these values.
+Every collection interval the Metric Engine calculates, among other things, the average of these values.
 Thus, the Metric Engine produces the average of your metric values, which is indeed the percentage.